 Click on the following link to find all these videos on a Youtube playlist!
 I wasn't able to get Silent Night on there, so I added a bonus video.

-In the midst of participating in a struggling church music program, I was also tasked with writing a research paper on the size of Bach’s church choir.
-Bach, uncelebrated at his time as he is now, was a Lutheran Church organist.
-His works span the simplest of songs for the beginning keyboardist to some of the most complex masterpieces like his chromatic fantasy and fugue.
-I’ve played some of his works, though also admit to avoiding them as well.
+I'll give an example.
+In the midst of participating with the struggling ward I mentioned earlier I was also tasked with writing a research paper on the size of Bach’s church choir.
+Interesting topic right?
+Bach, uncelebrated in his time as he is now, was a Lutheran Church organist.
+His works span the simplest of songs for the beginning keyboardist to some of the most complex and chromatic masterpieces.
+I’ve played some of his works for piano, though also admit to avoiding them as well.
 They are well worth the effort, but demand a lot of it.
-Anyway, this letter in particular comprised Bach venting to a comrade about the sparsity of the choir he had to work with.
+Anyway, part of the assignment incorporated a letter in which Bach vents to a comrade about the sparsity of the choir he had to work with.
 (Sounds familiar doesn’t it?)
-Many musicologists argue about the idealy sized choir for the performance of Bach’s works.
-It is interesting to me though, that in this letter Bach says that he would have a decent performance if he had regular attendance by two people of each voice part.
+I can provide the source for anyone who may want to read it themselves.
+In this letter Bach states that he could manage a decent performance if he had regular attendance by two people of each voice part.
 This was interesting for me.
 While there are many wards struggling on a musical level, in Bach’s opinion, all we’d need for a good functioning ward choir is two people per part.
-That’s a total of an 8 person choir.
+That’s a total of eight people in a choir.

-Anyway, in my ward I’ve had the great experience of being a ward music chairman.
+Anyway, there are many solutions one can come up with if you're committed to finding a solution and are willing to pray for guidance.
+In my ward I’ve had the great experience of being a ward music chairman.
 The new ward I’ve been in, from what I hear, has had their own struggles with musical output in the past, along with the other two wards that meet in the same building.
-Yet as I’ve worked with the other members with music callings I’ve been coming to the sense that the only thing preventing a ward from participating confidently in ward music, is having a music leader that is able to draw out the musical skills from each members.
+Yet as I’ve worked with the other members with music callings I’ve been coming to the sense that the only thing preventing a ward from participating confidently in ward music, is having a music leader that is able to draw out the musical skills from the members.
 I am of the firm opinion that every human being has musical capacities within them.
-(I’m sure many of you disagree, we should chat).
+(I’m sure some of you readers may disagree, we should chat).
 What a successful ward music leader must do is have the skill and confidence to draw all those musical capacities out of them.
 We may have to think creatively, work with weird ensemble groups, or with all sorts of setbacks, weird harmonies or slow accompanists.
-Regardless I know it is both worth it, and possible.
-John Rutter, a choir composer, has said, “a church without a choir is like a body without a soul.”
+Regardless, I know it is both worth it, and possible.
+John Rutter, who writes for choir ensembles, has said, “a church without a choir is like a body without a soul.”
 So for those in struggling wards, don’t give up hope.
 Keep fighting.
+Keep thinking outside the box and challenging local norms.
 For those in musically successful wards, I would encourage you to reach out to others who are not so lucky to give feedback, encouragement and instruction.
 There is a lot of need out there.
-Music can literally knit our hearts together and soften the hardest of hearts.
-As musical output grows across the church, so too will the spiritual power in every ward, congregation and setting.
+Music can knit our hearts together and soften the hardest of hearts.
+As musical output grows across the church, so too will the spiritual power in every ward and congregation.

-I found this video today, I think it has much meaning for Ward choirs:
+I came across this video today, I think it has great meaning for Ward choirs:

-First of all, in the description under the youtube video, David Jones says the inspiration for the music began when he saw the empty cicada shells near his home in Houston, Texas.
+FIRST OF all, in the description under the YouTube video, David Jones says the inspiration for the music began when he saw the empty cicada shells near his home in Houston, Texas.
 It was funny to me to read this.
-For me, growing up in the Midwest area, cicadas are an everyday thing.
-I often forget they're out there regardless of how loud they can become during the day.
+I grew up in the Midwest area where cicadas are an everyday thing.
+I often forget they're out there, regardless of how loud they can become during the day.
 It caught my wife off guard the first time she came out to see my family.
 Due to the humidity in addition to the screaming cicadas I seem to remember her saying she felt like she was in the middle of some South American jungle.
 For those who haven't heard a cicada, here is a video with a good depiction of what they sound like.
 Their call can be heard for miles around.

-Many apologies for those who have a disliking for bugs.
+MANY APOLOGIES for those who have a disliking for bugs.
 They're also known to be quite large.
-They're several inches long, and larger around than your thumb (and completely harmless at the same time).
+They're several inches long, and larger around than your thumb (and completely harmless at the same time...
+I promise).
 Anyway, their song is something I grew up with that I've even grown quite fond of, similar to the beating rain of the summer storms that would pound on our ceiling as I would fall asleep at night.
 The shimmering of the violin brought back many memories of my childhood.
 It's a shockingly similar sound to the cicada.

-Don't worry, it's just an empty shell.
-They're even more harmless than the cicadas that came out of them.
+DON'T WORRY, it's just an empty shell.
+They're even more harmless than the cicadas that come out of them.
 In the picture you can see the hole along the back where the cicada pulled itself out, complete with wings, ready to fly up to the tops of the trees to find a mate.

-Only about a month after we moved to Houston, Hurricane Harvey struck the area, and our first-floor apartment was flooded, destroying many of our belongings, including most of our furniture and appliances.
-My family was safe in Dallas when the storm hit, but coming back to Houston to find our home and belongings destroyed by floodwaters was devastating.
+our home and belongings destroyed by floodwaters was devastating.
 In the time that followed, many hands reached out to help us as we salvaged what we could from our old place, found a new apartment, and began rebuilding our lives.
-We couldn’t be more grateful.
+We couldn’t be more grateful."

-The last line I find especially meaningful, "What began as simple exploration of cicada shells transformed into a journey of loss, grief, recover, and new beginnings."
-What a great fact of life we all receive opportunities to receive at varying times in our lives.
-Even now, forest fires are continuing to rampage California, leaving many people homeless, their belongings consumed by fire.
-I can't imagine what it would be like to lose everything you own to a natural disaster.
-In David's piece I particularly get a sense of the pain involved as it becomes more dramatic as it goes a long.
-Yet the prospect of a new beginning brings hope.
+YET THE prospect of a new beginning brings hope.
 One of my favorite scriptures is found in Ether 12:4 "Whosoever believeth in God might with surety hope for a better world."
 For many people, we can be the means of bringing that hope to life.
-David Jones mentioned many people who came in to help them recover their home after hurricane harvey.
+David Jones mentioned many people who came in to help them recover their home after hurricane Harvey.
 As a part of this holiday season we all have some way or another to reach out and restore hope and confidence in those in less fortunate than us.
 I think that as we reach out in fulfilling others' hopes, our own desires for new beginnings and fresh starts can be made even more real.
 More, just as the Cicada loses its shell to become a more perfect version of itself (complete with wings and musical functions) so too we, as we serve others and work through our new beginnings, find more perfect versions of ourselves that are more like our Heavenly Father, and more like the person he wants us to become.